 Life insurance gets more expensive as we get older and, as perfectly imperfect humans, we tend to develop health conditions as we age that can lead to more expensive policies or even make us uninsurable.
 If you’re lulled into a false sense of security by an employer group policy, you might not buy proper coverage when you’re younger, when coverage might be less expensive and easier to get.

-As with most things, it’s best to look at the big picture with life insurance.
 A group life policy offered through an employer isn’t a bad thing – and at no cost to the employee, the price is certainly attractive.
 But it probably isn’t enough coverage for most families.
 Think of a group policy as extra coverage.
 Then we can work together to design a more comprehensive life insurance strategy for your family that will help meet their needs and yours.